simple-samples/simple-jdbc/README.md

 # simple-jdbc
 This is a simple lab you can follow to build a basic boilerplate JDBC project.
 When you complete this lab you will have a database with one or more tables and a Java application with CRUD functionality that can access those tables.
+Start by launching DBeaver, and creating a new maven project in IntelliJ.

+pull properties
+establish Connection
-start with dbeaver - connect & create tables pull properties establish Connection build DAO interface & classes
+build DAO interface & classes